In this guide, you will find step-by-step instructions on how to replace the windshield wiper switch on a BMW vehicle.

 A voltage regulator controls the amount of voltage produced by the alternator.
 Without this regulation, the voltage would vary depending on the engine speed.

-The engine ECU keeps the voltage output in the desired range by adjusting the amount of current that goes through the rotor.
+The engine ECU keeps the voltage output in the desired range by adjusting the current amount that goes through the rotor.